zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 ### Removing or resetting Home Assistant entities

 If needed, it is possible to remove and reset entities added to Home Assistant via MQTT discovery.
-These entries are pushed via MQTT with the `Retained` flag set, so even if an entity disappears from **ZWavejs2Mqtt**, it will remain in Home Assistant.
+These entries are pushed via MQTT with the `Retained` flag set, so even if an entity disappears from **zwave-js-ui**, it will remain in Home Assistant.

 To remove an entity in Home Assistant, you must remove the retained message in the Home Assistant discovery topics, by default `homeassistant/..`.

 This can be done with [MQTT Explorer](http://mqtt-explorer.com/) or CLI tools like [`mosquitto_pub`](https://mosquitto.org/man/mosquitto_pub-1.html).

-Note that in order for a removed entity to appear again, it must be published by **ZWavejs2Mqtt** again.
+Note that in order for a removed entity to appear again, it must be published by **zwave-js-ui** again.
 This happens automatically for new devices, if enabled.
-Alternatively, this can be done manually by selecting the node in **ZWavejs2Mqtt**, and then for each Home Assistant device clicking `Rediscover Node`.
+Alternatively, this can be done manually by selecting the node in **zwave-js-ui**, and then for each Home Assistant device clicking `Rediscover Node`.